-For further investigating if handicapping does its job in getting a race closer together ex-ante and ex-post, I have used two dependent variables - the standard deviation of the odds and the standard deviation of the distance between the horses at the finishing line, respectively, as a way of measuring how even is the race.
+To further investigate whether handicapping does its job in getting a race closer together ex ante and ex post, I used two dependent variables: the standard deviation of the odds and the standard deviation of the distance between the horses at the finish line, respectively, as a way of measuring how even the race is.

 H1: The standard deviation of the odds in handicap racing is smaller.

-H2: The standard deviation of the distance between the horses at the finishing line, in handicap racing is smaller.
+H2: The standard deviation of the distance between the horses at the finish line in handicap racing is smaller.

-The negative coefficient of the handicap as a predictor, on both independent variables, indicate that handicap racing leads to a smaller spread in odds before the race, and horses are closer to each other at the end of a race, showing that handicap racing is more even than non-handicap racing.
-Both measures were significant (F(1,1617)= 387.19, P= 0.00), (F(1, 1608)= 14.10, p = 0.00) respectively.
-Control variables were added in regressions 5 and 6 and find results to be robust.
+The negative coefficient of the handicap as a predictor on both independent variables indicates that handicap racing leads to a smaller spread in odds before the race and results in horses being closer to each other at the end of a race, showing that handicap racing is more even than non-handicap racing.
+Both measures were significant: (F1,1617 = 387.19, p = 0.00) and (F1, 1608 = 14.10, p = 0.00), respectively.
+Control variables were added in regressions 5 and 6, and the results were found to be robust.